esterpantaleo/NGS_utils/README.md

 - *multiseq.effect.2sd.bed* and *multiseq.effect.3sd.bed*: two bed files containing significant intervals (as computed by multiseq) at 2 and 3 sd, respectively.

 The python script multiseqToTrackHub.py creates a track hub with:
-- the effect and the respective standard error
+- the effect +- 2 standard errors
-- the significant intervals at 2 and 3 sd
+- the significant intervals at 2 sd

 in the UCSC Genome Browser.
 If multiseq output is in folder ./data/multiseq and ./data/chromosome.lengths.hg19.txt is a file with chromosome names and lengths, then:

     python multiseqToTrackHub.py --hub_name testNGS/multiseq --multiseq_folder data/multiseq chr5:131989505-132120576 data/chromosome.lengths.hg19.txt

-will create a track hub named *multiseq* in the "some https address/testNGS/" and will print the following message:
+will create a track hub named *multiseq* in the "some https address/testNGS/" folder and will print the following message:

    go to http://genome.ucsc.edu/cgi-bin/hgHubConnect and click on the My Hubs window copy paste the following string in the URL field